architect/arc.codes/src/views/docs/en/reference/app.arc/ws.md

 Each function responds to websocket events from a client.

-In the functions payload there is a connectionId that uniquely identifies a client.
-This connectionId can be used to send messages to the correct client.
+In the [payload delivered to the function](#function-payload) there is a `connectionId` that uniquely identifies a client.
+This `connectionId` can be used to send messages to the correct client.

 ### Functions